fl1ger/deleg/draft-dnsop-deleg.md

 The primary goal of the DELEG records is to provide zone owners a method to signal capabilities to clients how to connect and validate a subdomain.
 This method coexists with NS records in the same zone.

-The DELEG record is authoritative in the parent zone and if signed has to be signed with the key of the parent zone.
+The DELEG record is authoritative in the parent zone and, if signed, has to be signed with the key of the parent zone.
 The target of an alias record is an SVCB record that exists and can be signed in the zone it is pointed at, including the child zone.

 ## Facilities